nutechsoftware/AlarmDecoder-IoT/README.md

 To switch to a specific build over the internet using OTA include the buildflag in the upgrade command.
 - ```upgrade webui```

 If the upgrade fails it may be the result of low memory on the device.
 Try disabling features restart the device and try again.
 Example. ```webui disable Y```.
-If all else fails install the latest release firmware by flashing the ESP32 board manually over the USB port as described in README-FLASH.MD for the latest AD2Iot firmware release.
+If all else fails install the latest release of the AD2IoT firmware over USB.

 See the README-FLASH.MD inside the release file for instructions on flashing the firmware over the ESP32-POE-ISO USB port.